petreboy14/node-netflix/README.md

 node-netflix
 ============

-An implementation of the Netflix API for Node.js
+An implementation of the Netflix API for Node.js.
+This is a wrapper around the main functionalities that are provided by Netflix such as searching movie titles or updating user account options.
+This is meant to be used by developers who want to access the Netflix API with a Node.js backend.
+This module uses optional caching and persistence techniques to provide fast response time for client applications whilst decreasing the number of required API lookups.

 ## Installation